J3ldo/LimitedSniper/README.md

 If you run in to any issues message **Jeldo#9587** on discord for help.

 ### Notes:
-* More then 10 limiteds is not reccommended as you will run into ratelimits
+* More than 10 limiteds is not reccommended as the speed the sniper will run at will decrease by lots.
 * This DOES NOT steal your roblox cookie.
 You can check the source code.
-* The .exe is the same as the .py files
 * Feel free to make suggestions or fork this repository.
+* The premium version is way faster checking 119 limiteds in just 0,75 seconds

 ## How it works